Q. Once I’ve chosen my Celebrant what do I do next?

 Q. Do you conduct non legal weddings too?
 My partner and I are already legally married but we would like to have an elopement ceremony in Scotland.

 A. Absolutely!
 All our Celebrants are happy to conduct non-legal weddings.
-We can conduct any ceremony that is important to you and your family.
+We are always thrilled to co-create any ceremony that is important to you and your family.

 Celebration of Life, Memorial and Funeral Ceremonies

 Q. How much does it cost?

 Q. My wife has just passed away and she didn’t want to have a church funeral.
 She was a scientist but she was also quite spiritual.
 She always used to say she was a closet Buddhist, even though she didn’t believe in reincarnation.
 Is it possible to have a ceremony that reflects these beliefs?

 A. Yes, absolutely!
 We always put the beliefs, values and wishes of the family and the individuals involved at the heart of their ceremonies.
 Many people we work with tell us they don’t identify with any one belief system or religion and instead they say they feel they relate to certain aspects of a number of different belief systems or thoughts.
 We enjoy creating ceremonies that are uniquely tailored to the individual(s) being celebrated.